jeffsanicola/vault-policy-guide/example/example10-default_policy.md

 ## Example 10

-You have discovered that allowing entities to [generate random bytes](https://developer.hashicorp.com/vault/api-docs/system/tools#generate-random-bytes) through Vault is a common use case and want to make it available to all entities logging into Vault.
+Suppose you have discovered that allowing entities to [generate random bytes](https://developer.hashicorp.com/vault/api-docs/system/tools#generate-random-bytes) through Vault is a common use case and you want to make it available to all entities logging into Vault.

 1. Log in to Vault as `user10` with password "changeme" "user10" will be not able to generate random bytes.